Jesse Chacón

 Jesse Alonso Chacón Escamillo (born 9 November 1965) is a Venezuelan politician, engineer, and former military officer.
 Chacón participated in the November 1992 coup attempt the second attempted coup of that year, when he took part in the occupation of the station of the state television station channel Venezolana de Televisión (VTV), where several workers of the station were killed.
 Two years after the coup, he was pardoned by president Rafael Caldera.
 During Hugo Chávez's tenure, he served in many high ranking positions, such as minister of communications, minister of interior and justice and minister of electric power.

 Education

 Jesse Chacón graduated from the Military Academy in 1987 obtaining a degree in Military Arts In 1996 he received his degree in systems engineering from the Polytechnic University of the National Armed Forces (UNEFA).
 He also completed a postgraduate study in Telematics at the National Institute of Telecommunications in France and the Simón Bolívar University in Caracas.

-While holding the rank of lieutenant he participated in the coup d' etat on 27 November 1992 in Venezuela, which followed the coup in February 1992 earlier that year against the government of President Carlos Andrés Pérez.
+While holding the rank of lieutenant he participated in the coup d'état on 27 November 1992 in Venezuela, which followed the coup in February 1992 earlier that year against the government of President Carlos Andrés Pérez.
 He took part in the occupation of the station of the state television station channel Venezolana de Televisión (VTV), where several workers of the station were killed.

 A military tribunal sentenced him of 22 years of imprisonment, but two years after the coup president Rafael Caldera pardoned the soldiers involved.